microsoft/AirSim/docs/settings.md

 ### Gimbal
 The `Gimbal` element allows to freeze camera orientation for pitch, roll and/or yaw.
 This setting is ignored unless `ImageType` is -1.
 The `Stabilization` is defaulted to 0 meaning no gimbal i.e. camera orientation changes with body orientation on all axis.
 The value of 1 means full stabilization.
 The value between 0 to 1 acts as a weight for fixed angles specified (in degrees, in world-frame) in `Pitch`, `Roll` and `Yaw` elements and orientation of the vehicle body.
 When any of the angles is omitted from json or set to NaN, that angle is not stabilized (i.e. it moves along with vehicle body).

+## External Cameras
+This element allows specifying cameras which are separate from the cameras attached to the vehicle, such as a CCTV camera.
+These are fixed cameras, and don't move along with the vehicles.
+The key in the element is the name of the camera, and the value i.e. settings are the same as `CameraDefaults` described above.
+All the camera APIs work with external cameras, including capturing images, changing the pose, etc by passing the parameter `external=True` in the API call.

 ## Vehicles Settings
 Each simulation mode will go through the list of vehicles specified in this setting and create the ones that has `"AutoCreate": true`.
 Each vehicle specified in this setting has key which becomes the name of the vehicle.
 If `"Vehicles"` element is missing then this list is populated with default car named "PhysXCar" and default multirotor named "SimpleFlight".